 Beethoven Symphony No. 1 in C Major

 Beethoven Symphony No. 3 in E-Flat Major “Eroica”

 Tuesday, April 5, 2022 8 pm

 Developing Intrinsic Motivation In Your Young Musician Tuesday, February 1, 2022 8 pm

 Led by NYS Conductor Jessica McNamara, this session will help parents move from, "Mom, if I practice for 30 minutes can I have this chocolate?" to "Mom...I'll be in my room practicing for the chamber group that I just formed with my friends!"
 A conductor, a teacher and a mother, McNamara will share her techniques to nurture and motivate your young musicians to develop productive, enjoyable practice habits.

 As parents, we have all used extrinsic motivators to encourage our children to take certain actions, e.g. "If you clean your room, you can have 30 minutes of screen time.”
-While these motivators certainly have their place in parenting, we can all agree that it would be preferable for our children to be self-motivated, for example, to clean their room on their own.
-When we signed up our child for music lessons, we envisioned them happily taking out their instrument on their own accord to play for enjoyment or to express themselves.
+While these motivators certainly have their place in parenting, we can all agree that it would be preferable if our children wanted to take the initiative to clean their room on their own.
+When we first started our child out with music lessons, many of us had the vision of our child happily taking out their instrument on their own accord to play for enjoyment, or to express themselves.
 The